Life lessons with chrysanthemums

 Tap to view in my redbubble gallery.

-Grasshopper: Master Po, I have brought these chrysanthemums to offer as a gift.
+Student: Master, I have brought these chrysanthemums to offer as a gift.
 They are a symbol of autumn and their beauty fills me with wonder.

-Grasshopper: No, Master Po.
+Student: No, Master.
 Please tell me more.

-Master Po: Legend has it that a wise man discovered a magical herb that could cure any illness.
+Master: Legend has it that a wise man discovered a magical herb that could cure any illness.
 He gave the herb to the emperor, who was so pleased with the gift that he named it after the two Greek words for “golden” and “flower” – chrysos and anthemon.
 And thus, the chrysanthemum was born.

-Grasshopper: I had no idea that chrysanthemums were so revered.
+Student: I had no idea that chrysanthemums were so revered.
 Are there any practical uses for them?

 Tap to view my redbubble gallery.